 Entertainment: Marvel's got a bevy of animated series headed to Netflix Instant starting today and extending over the course of the coming months.
 If you're reading this Marvel, please add Japanese Spider-Man ASAP...

 TOKYOPOP is over.
 Or, they've announced they are shutting down U.S. operations next month, which means they are already over in the collective consciousness of the comic book industry.
 Loss of licenses, failure to replace top-selling franchises, lack of a big media hit, and rounds of brutal layoffs have been telegraphing the end since at least 2008...

 TOKYOPOP announced Friday via press release that it will be shutting down its U.S.-based operations as of May 31, 2011.
 Founded by Stu Levy, the publisher was instrumental in introducing Japanese comics to the American marketplace in the form of Sailor Moon, among other titles, consequently contributing to and benefitting from the manga explosion in bookstores seen in the last decade...

 It appears that you already have an account on this site associated with .
-To connect your existing account with your Facebook account, just click on the account activation button below.
-You will maintain your existing profile and VIP program points.
-After you do this, you will be able to always log in to http://comicsalliance.com using your Facebook account.
+To connect your existing account just click on the account activation button below.
+You will maintain your existing VIP profile.
+After you do this, you will be able to always log in to http://comicsalliance.com using your original account information.